 After the success of their popular Dry Face Mask, the Swiss Clinic now offer an anti-ageing hand mask (£29 for three treatments).
 The mask will brighten and even out the skin, and continues to work for eight hours after application.
 Find our out more here

 Still on the topic of fermentation, the popular fermented tea kombucha is a modern twist with this healthier take on the classic root beer confection.

 Fermentation cafe High Mood Food in London says we should try to drink kombucha as often as possible as it is a “highly energising food that is nourishing for both the brain and the gut”.

 The sweet stuff

-Honey is one of the world's greatest natural resources.
-It contains flavonoids, which are antioxidants which help reduce the risk of some cancers and heart disease.
+Honey is one of the world’s greatest natural resources.
+It contains flavonoids, which are antioxidants that help reduce the risk of some cancers and heart disease.
 Recent research shows that honey treatment may help disorders such as ulcers and bacterial gastroenteritis.